Lucass97/LoraWan/streaming/README.md

     ```
     This script safely stops the running Spark streaming job by cleaning up resources and terminating the processes on the Spark master container.

+> #### Notes:
-> Note: Both scripts include status messages to indicate the progress and result of their operations.
+> 1. Both scripts include status messages to indicate the progress and result of their operations.
 Any errors during execution will be clearly displayed with appropriate error messages.